ZoltanTheHun/easy/README.md

 - mutable keyword can allow mutability
 - in future true immutable might be introduced with the strict keyword
 - no inheritance, only interfaces
+- no null obviously
+- reference values default to default constructor

 This project has a very simple interpreter, that can interpret a .easy file to a .java file, but it is very limited at the moment.